karatelabs/karate/README.md

 When method get
 ```

+> Note that it has to be a pure JavaScript expression - which means that `match` syntax such as `contains` will *not* work.
+But you can easily achieve any complex logic by [using the JS API](https://stackoverflow.com/a/55823180/143475).

 Refer to [`polling.feature`](karate-demo/src/test/java/demo/polling/polling.feature) for an example, and also see the alternative way to achieve [polling](#polling).

 # `configure`